rdlauer/articles/blues/skeleton/Remotely Terrorize the Neighborhood Kids on Halloween.md

 ![swan and notecard notecarrier](swan-notecard.jpg)

-We can make some code updates to the `setup()` method by associating the Notecard with our Notehub project (the `product` arg below which is the ProductUID of the Notehub project):
+Make some code updates to the `setup()` method by associating the Notecard with our Notehub project (the `product` arg below which is the ProductUID of the Notehub project):

 ```
 J *req = NoteNewRequest("hub.set");